N947 800 (Acyclovir 800 mg)

 Pill imprint N947 800 has been identified as Acyclovir 800 mg.

-Acyclovir is used in the treatment of herpes simplex; herpes zoster; herpes simplex, suppression; ramsay hunt syndrome; herpes simplex encephalitis (and more), and belongs to the drug class purine nucleosides.
+Acyclovir is used in the treatment of cold sores; herpes simplex; herpes zoster; herpes simplex, mucocutaneous/immunocompetent host; infectious mononucleosis (and more), and belongs to the drug class purine nucleosides.
 There is no proven risk in humans during pregnancy.
-Acyclovir 800 mg is not subject to the Controlled Substances Act.
+Acyclovir 800 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 800 mg